-- NOTE: This procedure only applies for installing an M.2 2280 solid state drive into M.2 solid state drive slot 0 (M.2 PCle SSD 0) - NOTE: Ensure that the M.2 screw mount is in the correct location to install the M.2 2280 solid state drive, see Location of the screw mount on M.2 slot 0 for more information.
+- NOTE: This procedure only applies for installing an M.2 2280 solid-state drive into M.2 solid-state drive slot 0 (M.2 PCle SSD 0) - NOTE: Ensure that the M.2 screw mount is in the correct location to install the M.2 2280 solid-state drive, see Location of the screw mount on M.2 slot 0 for more information.

-The following image indicates the location of the M.2 2280 solid state drive in slot 0 and provides a visual representation of the installation procedure.
+The following image indicates the location of the M.2 2280 solid-state drive in slot 0 and provides a visual representation of the installation procedure.

-- 1. Align the notch on the solid state drive with the tab on the M.2 solid state drive slot (M.2 PCle SSD 0). - 2.
-Slide the solid state drive into the slot on the system board. - 3.
-Replace the screw (M2x3) that secures the solid state drive to the system board.
+- 1. Align the notch on the solid-state drive with the tab on the M.2 solid-state drive slot (M.2 PCle SSD 0). - 2.
+Slide the solid-state drive into the slot on the system board. - 3.
+Replace the screw (M2x3) that secures the solid-state drive to the system board.

-- 1. Install the drive bay.

-- 2. Install the front cover.

-- 3. Install the side cover.
+- 1. Install the left-side cover.

-- 4. Install the dust filter, if applicable.

-- 5. Install the cable cover, if applicable.
+- 2. Install the cable cover, if applicable.

-- 6. Follow the procedure in After working inside your computer.
+- 3. Follow the procedure in After working inside your computer.